aoe4world/data/README.md

 #### Naming

 - All **unit names** follow the consistent `{base-name}-{age}(-{variation})` format.
 For example, the base archer is called `archer-2`, the Veteran Archer is just `archer-3`.
-- **Improved units** (i.e. faster or cheaper) results in a **variation**.
+- **Improved units** (i.e. more damage or hp) results in a **variation**.
 For example, while most civs have the `villager-1`, the English has the `villager-1-english` variant, which has ranged attack, while HRE has faster produced and cheaper `villager-4-palace-of-swabia`.
-In the same way, the French has buffed `arbeletrier-4-keep-influence` unit.
+In the same way, the Chinese has the buffed `bombard-4-clocktower` unit.
 - All commonly available or shared units are stored in the common folder, i.e. `/units/common/villager-1.json`, only **truly unique units** or variations are stored in the civ specific folder, i.e. `/units/mongols/mangudai-2.json`.

 ### Unified Units

-While there are may variations of units (i.e. a stronger unit in each age, cheaper production from certain buildings, buffed units) you may want to refer by them as their core unit.
+While there may be variations of units (i.e. a stronger unit in each age) you may want to refer by them as their core unit.
 All units are stored in a unified format, which contains info on the unit with a `variations` array of all different versions of that unit.

 Unified units are generated from their variations and stored in [./units/unified](./units/unified)